 Adopted May 9, 2019

-- Members are people who agree with our Points of Unity, have had at least one conversation with a current member, and who pay dues or have sponsorship from a current member.
+- Members agree with our Points of Unity, have been invited to join by the Coordinating Committee, and pay dues or have sponsorship from a current member.

 - Expected dues are $5 per member per month, or a sponsorship from a member in good standing.
 Dues will be spent towards literature, strike support, organizing, event planning, and other activities as approved by the group.

 - Members are expected to make a good faith effort to participate in organizing with the Denver Communists.